NCAR/DART/docs/pages/dart_mpi.md

 *mpirun* or *mpiexec*, but they also interact with any batch control system that might be installed on the cluster or parallel system.
-Parallel systems with multiple users generally run some sort of batch system (e.g. LSF, PBS, POE, LoadLeveler, etc).
+Parallel systems with multiple users generally run some sort of batch system (e.g. LSF, PBS, SLURM, POE, LoadLeveler, etc).
 You submit a job request to this system and it schedules which nodes are assigned to which jobs.
 Unfortunately the details of this vary widely from system to system;
 consult your local web pages or knowledgeable system admin for help